Skylar-xty/Projects_website/RA@Tsinghua/BalloonBot.md

 # Balloon Robot
-Due to privacy reasons, the details will be updated after the paper accepted.
+Due to privacy reasons and anonymous principles, the details will be updated after the paper is accepted.
 ## Introduction